Azure/azure-sdk-for-net/sdk/healthinsights/Azure.Health.Insights.RadiologyInsights/samples/Sample01_RadiologyProcedureSampleAsync.md

 RadiologyInsightsClient client = new RadiologyInsightsClient(endpointUri, credential);
 ```

-## Send an asynchronous request to the RadiologyInsights client
+## Send an asynchronous request to the RadiologyInsights client along with the job id and radiologyInsightsjob.

 ```C# Snippet:Radiology_Procedure_Async_Tests_Samples_synccall
 RadiologyInsightsJob radiologyInsightsjob = GetRadiologyInsightsJob();